AdelMohsen/dogo-services/dogo_services_privacy.md

 We may collect the following types of information from you:
 - **Location Data**: If you allow location access, we may collect your device's precise or approximate location to provide location-based features, such as showing nearby services.
 - **Other Data**: IP address, app details, timestamps, and referring pages, for routine administration and maintenance.
+### Collection of Location Data
+- **Purpose:** Location data is collected to monitor delivery progress, optimize delivery routes, and ensure driver safety.
+- **Scope:** Location data is collected even when the app is closed or not in use.
+- **Retention:** The data is retained for as long as necessary to support delivery operations.
+- **Sharing:** Location data is strictly used for internal company purposes and will not be shared with third parties, except as required by law.

 ---